Connect with others who understand.

 Congenital Adrenal Hyperplasia and Weight Gain: What’s the Connection?

 For people living with congenital adrenal hyperplasia (CAH), life comes with a cluster of physical and emotional challenges.
 Overall quality of life and body image can be a particular struggle, especially for women living with CAH, according to the Journal of Clinical Medicine.
 One of the challenges people with CAH face is weight gain.
-While weight gain itself is not necessarily a cause for medical concern, children, adolescents, and adults with CAH have all shown higher rates of obesity, which is linked to several health conditions.
-Learn more about the connection between weight gain and CAH and explore your options for how to handle it.

-Does Classic Congenital Adrenal Hyperplasia Cause Weight Gain?
+Does Classic CAH Cause Weight Gain?

 How Do Classic CAH Treatments Cause Weight Gain?

-Seventy percent of people who use corticosteroids (like glucocorticoids) long term develop weight gain.
+A 2017 study found that 70 percent of people who use corticosteroids (like glucocorticoids) long term develop weight gain.
 People with classic CAH need to take glucocorticoids daily to treat the condition and avoid severe, life-threatening symptoms.

-Does Nonclassic Congenital Adrenal Hyperplasia Cause Weight Gain?
+Does Nonclassic CAH Cause Weight Gain?

-In PCOS, androgen excess can lead to insulin resistance.
-This is a condition where your body no longer responds appropriately to insulin.
-Insulin resistance can lead to weight gain and increased androgen production in PCOS.
-Obesity can also worsen insulin resistance.
-The relationship between androgens, insulin resistance, and weight is, therefore, not a straight line, it’s a cycle.
 All these factors affect each other and can lead to weight gain.
 While research on nonclassic CAH is more sparse, over one-third of people with untreated nonclassic CAH also have insulin resistance.
 The combination of excess androgens and insulin resistance may lead to obesity in nonclassic CAH.

 What Are the Effects of Weight Gain in CAH?

-Managing weight can help you or your child avoid risks associated with obesity, like developing type 2 diabetes and heart disease.
-Addressing weight gain is especially important in children with CAH.
-A 2018 study showed that children with CAH were at a higher risk of being overweight compared to peers without the condition.
-Weight gained in childhood also has trickle-down effects into adulthood.
-Children with weight gain have a higher likelihood of retaining that weight in adulthood, which increases their likelihood of developing associated health conditions.
+Managing weight can help avoid risks linked to obesity, such as type 2 diabetes and heart disease.
+A 2018 study showed that children with CAH had a higher risk of being overweight compared to peers without CAH.
+Weight gained in childhood can have lasting effects.
+Children are more likely to retain the weight in adulthood, increasing their chances of developing associated health conditions.

 How Can You Address Weight Gain With CAH?